The highest number of street parties were held for decades.

 The Local Government Association announced that 9500 council formal road closures were set up for street parties for the Jubilee weekend, 2-5 June 2012.

-With many more informal street meets planned in addition, Streets Alive estimates that 2 million people had a street party of some sort.
+With many more informal street meets planned in addition, we estimate that 2 million people had a street party of some sort.
 This is the highest number of such traditional neighbours’ events since the Silver Jubilee in 1977.
 (This is in addition to 1000s of community jubilee events that were held).

 But street parties are for life, not just for Jubilees.
 In any street there are a wide range of views about the Queen and the royals, but they still want a street party together, and to build community spirit.

-Also, because the Jubilee was a half term holiday many people were away, and many residents told Streets Alive that they are planning street parties later in the year, especially in September.
+Also, because the Jubilee was a half term holiday many people were away, and many residents told us that they are planning street parties later in the year, especially in September.

 This is what has developed over years in hot spot street party places like Bristol, the UK street party capital, Oxford, Southampton, Lambeth in London and Brighton.
 Bristol normally has over 200 a year and there are ‘only’ 92 mainly new ones for the Jubilee.

 See our Guide for Residents here.